SDGforskning/sdg-strings/SDG10_query_action_WoS.md

    ("cost$" OR "charge$" OR "fee" OR "fees" OR "expense$" OR "price*" )
   )
-NEAR
-  ("immigrant*" OR "emigrant*" OR "alien$" OR "resident alien$" OR "migrant*" OR "settler$" OR "asylum seeker$" OR "illegal alien$" OR "illegal immigrant$" OR "undocumented alien" OR "undocumented immigrant$" OR "refugee*" OR "displace*" OR "expat*" OR "transferee$"
-  )
   )
 OR
  (("stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "avoid*" OR "prevent*" OR "combat*" OR "cure" OR "halt*" OR "resist*" OR "tackl*" OR "fight*" OR "combat*" OR "overcome" OR